holepunchto/bare/docs/threat-model.md

 There are two things this does **not** mean:

 - New **JavaScript** can still show up.
 Modules keep loading and `Thread` still takes source and callbacks, which is fine, because the promise is only about native code.
 - `new Addon(url)` does not always throw after the seal.
-If the process already owns that addon it simply hands it back, and since nothing new gets loaded, that is fine too.
+If the process already owns that addon it hands it back, so anything you loaded before sealing is there for the asking, by any code in the process that knows the path.
+Loading an addon **is** granting what it can do, and the seal freezes that set rather than keeping it to yourself.

 ## The two exceptions